 - Medication that increase bone production – include teriparatide (Forteo) and denosumab (Prolia).

 A wrist fracture is often the first sign that one may have osteoporosis.
 If you incur a fracture of the wrist it is important to be evaluated for osteoporosis.
-If present, osteoporosis treatment should be initiated to avoid future fractures.
+For more information, please visit us here or contact us at 1-800-321-9999.